conversejs/converse.js/docs/source/configuration.rst

 * Default: ``true``

+Should HTML5 desktop notifications be shown?

+Notification will be shown in the following cases:

+* the browser is not visible nor focused and a private message is received.
-Should HTML5 desktop notifications be shown when the browser is not visible or not focused?
+* the browser is not visible nor focused and a groupchat message is received which mentions you.
+* `auto_subscribe` is set to `false` and a new contact request is received.

 Requires the `src/converse-notification.js` plugin.